RashaAlshawi/RashaAlshawi/README.md

 - 👋 Hi, I’m RashaAlshawi
 - 👀 I’m interested in Machine learning,Deep learning, Computer Vision, NLP.
-- 🌱 I’m currently a Ph.D. student at the university of New Orlanse
+- 🌱 I’m currently a Ph.D. candidate at the university of New Orlanse
 - 💞️
 - 📫reach me at rralshaw@uno.edu